 Dead Time- Time served awaiting disposition or interstate rendition which ultimately is not applied to a sentence.
 Williams v.
 Superintendent, Massachusetts Treatment Center 463 Mass.
 627, 630 n.
 6 (2012), Commonwealth v.
 Milton, 427 Mass.
 18, 21 n.
 4 (1998).
 In the case of pretrial confinement, sentencing judges are advised to avoid the occurrence of “dead time,” Commonwealth v.
 Foley, 17 Mass.
 App.
 Ct.
 238, 244 (1983), unless the defendant would be “banking” the time (see above) toward a future sentence.
 Commonwealth v.
 Milton, supra.
 In the case of interstate rendition, if the defendant causes a delay in the rendition process by filing frivolous motions, the time awaiting rendition would not be awarded toward a future sentence in that case and would effectively be “dead time” that is permissible because the defendant caused the delay in the rendition process.
 Beauchamp v.
 Murphy, 37 F.3d 700, 705 (1st Cir.1994), Commonwealth v.
 Barriere, 46 Mass.
 App.
 Ct.
 286 (1999), Gardner v.
 Commissioner of Correction, 56 Mass.App.Ct.
 31 (2001).

 Detainer- “A warrant filed against a person already in custody with the purpose of insuring that he will be available to the authority which has placed the detainer… Such detainers may be placed by various authorities under varying conditions, for example, when an escaped prisoner or a parolee commits a new crime and is imprisoned in another state; or where a man not previously imprisoned commits a series of crimes in different jurisdictions.”
-Council of State Governments, Suggested State Legislation Program for 1957, p.74 (1956), Commonwealth v.
+Council of State Governments, Suggested State Legislation Program for 1957, p.74 (1956).
+See also Commonwealth v.
 Petrozziello, 22 Mass.
 App.
 Ct.
-71 (1986).
-See also M.G.L. c.
+71 (1986), M.G.L. c.
 127 §§149, 149A (Parole Detainers), M.G.L. c.
 276 §§19, 20-20P (Interstate Rendition), M.G.L. c.
 276 App. §1-1 (Interstate Agreement on Detainers), District/Municipal Courts Rules for Probation Violation Proceedings Rule 5: Probation Detention Hearings (2015).
 For a detainer to issue, a competent authority (typically a judge or magistrate) must make a determination that there is probable cause to believe that a person has committed an act which would require lawful detention of the person.
 Gerstein v.
 Pugh, 420 U.S. 103, 114, (1975), Ierardi v.
 Gunter, 528 F.2d 929, 930 (1st Cir.
 1976).
 Note that the Supreme Judicial Court has held that state law does not grant court officers authority to arrest and hold someone on a civil federal immigration detainer.
 Lunn v.
 Commonwealth, 477 Mass.
 517 (2017).

 Double Dipping– When jail credits are inappropriately applied twice.
 For examples where the defendant was seeking to have this occur, see Commonwealth v.
 Carter, 10 Mass.
 App.
 Ct.
 618 (1980), Commonwealth v.
 Blaikie, 21 Mass.
 App.
 Ct.
 956 (1986), Commonwealth v.
 Harvey, 66 Mass.
 App.
 Ct.
 297 (2006), Commonwealth v.
 Ridge, 470 Mass.
 1024 (2015).